How Much Does Welding School Cost in California?

 Career Outlook and Expected Earnings After Graduation

-Certificate-holders typically earn about 20% more than high-school-only workers, and median wages sit near $51,000 nationally (with entry roles in some states around $45,340 and skilled hourly rates like $23.97 in North Carolina).
+California welding graduates enter a job market with steady demand and real pay gains.
+The BLS projects over 45,800 U.S. openings from 2023 to 2033.
+Certificate holders typically earn about 20% more than high-school-only workers.
+Median wages sit near $51,000 nationally, with entry roles in some states around $45,340 and skilled hourly rates near $23.97 in North Carolina.

 Typical outcomes include: